charitha22/hybf-cc23-artifact/README.md

 ## Customization and Reusability
 ### Experiment Customization

+To demonstrate how _HyBF_ and its accompanying branch fusion techniques works we provide an experiment with two simplified real world code examples.
 In the folder `benchmarks/kernels`, we have example of functions highlighting the strengths of each technique.

-For example, the file `seme-fusion-better.c` contains a function where SEME-Fusion outperforms CFM-CS.
-Similarly, the file `cfm-cs-better.c` contains a function where CFM-CS outperforms SEME-Fusion.
+The file `seme-fusion-better.c` contains a function where SEME-Fusion outperforms CFM-CS.

-In order to analyze each technique on these examples, we need to run the command:
+Run the following command to apply all different techniques (HyBF, CFM-CS, SEME-Fusion and baseline) to this example.
 ```
-bash run.sh
+bash run-seme-fusion-example.sh
 ```
 This command outputs the text size of the object file produced by each technique.
-It also produces a dot file with control-flow graph produced by each technique, including the baseline with no branch fusion.
+It also produces a dot file with control-flow graph produced by each technique, including the baseline CFG.
+The generated dot files can be viewed using an online graph viewer like (https://dreampuf.github.io/GraphvizOnline/)[https://dreampuf.github.io/GraphvizOnline/].

 For example, running on a AArch64 machine produces the following output:
 ```